aksamathew2018/CAFV-Eligibility-Prediction-Project/README.md

 ⭐ Acknowledgement
 This project is developed as part of hands-on learning in machine learning and model deployment.
 If you find it useful, feel free to ⭐ star the repository.
+Note: For smooth viewing of the Jupyter notebook, please use nbviewer.org, as GitHub may have rendering issues with large outputs.

 ---